Action for Carers’ training

 They are open to any professional in Surrey who is involved directly or indirectly with any form of service, support or intervention to ensure good practice in working with clients and families.

-We have been running these courses for over 20 years, providing a thought-provoking insight into the difficulties unpaid family carers face in looking after a relative or friend.
+We have been running these courses for over 20 years, providing a thought-provoking insight into the difficulties unpaid family carers face in looking after an elderly, disabled, or unwell relative or friend.

-Whether you work in health, social care or the independent/voluntary sector, it is therefore vital to ensure you are Care Act Compliant, keeping up to date with new thinking and best practice in working with carers, and fully informed on how to support and advise carers in these difficult times.
+Whether you work in health, social care or the voluntary sector, it is vital you are Care Act Compliant, and up-to-date with the latest best practice in working with carers.